Thinking About Getting a Dog? Here's What to Consider First.

 Size, Breed & Lifestyle Fit

-Some breeds come with higher medical or behavioural needs.
+Some breeds come with higher medical or behavioural needs, do your research and look into pet insurance!

 Grooming & Maintenance